What is a Depreciation Schedule: A Beginner’s Guide

-There are two types of depreciation deductions in the space of property investing, namely:
+Types of depreciation deductions in the space of property investing, namely:

 Division 43 Deductions refer to the depreciation of the structure of the building.
 The structure of a residential building, if constructed after September 1987, generally has an effective life of 40 years.

-You can claim a capital works deduction on construction costs too.
+You can claim a capital works deduction on construction costs, too.

 The term “plant and equipment” refers to the fixtures and fittings that are found within the building.